 - Online Professional Science Master’s in Data Management and Analysis

 - Online Professional Science Master’s Degree in Predictive Analytics

 “Professional” programs tend to tone down research requirements and amp up career training.
 For example, APSU’s degrees include a component focused on areas such as communication, policy, business, law, or cybersecurity.

 You could also consider UTC’s online Professional MBA with a concentration in Business Analytics.
-As we discuss in 25 Top Schools with Master’s in Business Analytics Programs, MBA programs are traditionally geared toward decision makers.
+As we discuss in our Schools with Master’s in Business Analytics Programs, MBA programs are traditionally geared toward decision makers.
 However, UTC’s degree is really pushing technical skills, with courses in databases, data warehouses, and analytics.